eamq/minml/README.md

 If you need to adjust the height of a skin, set or change the `containerHeight` variable in that skin.

+### Number of CPU cores/threads

+The CPU/RAM skin defaults to 16 cores.
+If you have more or fewer cores than this, you'll need to add/remove measures and meters in the `CPU and RAM` skin, and adjust the `barWidth` value in `@Resources/Variables/Variables.inc`.
+This will likely require you to adjust the overall width of the skins (via the `contentWidth` variable) to get a pixel-perfect match with the modified per-core bar graph.

+(It would be really cool if we could just provide the number of cores and let the skin calculate the widths for us :thinking:)

 ## Compatibility

 The `.rmskin` package has been built for and tested on Windows 10.
 The GPU skin requires Windows 10 v1709 in order to fetch GPU and VRAM usage.